canyilmaz959/blackjack/README.md

-# blackjack
+# first coding
-this is a simple blackjack
+this is my first coding